AVEVA/sample-adh-assets_rest_api-dotnet/README.md

 ## About this sample

-This sample uses REST API calls to work with assets and asset types in AHD.
+This sample uses REST API calls to work with assets and asset types in ADH.
 It follows a set of steps to demonstrate the usage of various asset endpoints.

-1. Obtain an OAuth token for AHD, using a client-credentials client
+1. Obtain an OAuth token for ADH, using a client-credentials client
 1. Create an SDS type
 1. Create an SDS stream
 1. Insert data into the stream
-1. Create an AHD asset
+1. Create an ADH asset
-1. Create an AHD asset type
+1. Create an ADH asset type
 1. Create an asset from an asset type
 1. Retrieve an asset
 1. Retrieve a resolved asset